 With a greater emphasis on the environment and curbing pollution in recent years, local councils are encouraging residents to cycle rather than drive and we have seen an increase in the number of letters we are sending regarding cycle routes.
 Councils have also organised cycle rides and bike sales to encourage the use of bikes, both for reasons of environment and health.
 When new bike hangers are being installed outside a residence, householders are informed by letter and recently, with the growth of the electric vehicle market, we have been delivering letters informing residents that electric vehicle charging points will be installed in their streets – something that is likely on the rise.

 Certain developments or changes in the community require public consultations, such as the development of shopping centres and new residences.
-As it is necessary to invite residents to give their input on certain consultations and invite them to consultation events, we ensure that those letters are delivered to every relevant home in good time.
+As it is necessary to invite residents to give their input on certain consultations and invite them to consultation events, our door to door distributors ensure that those letters are delivered to every relevant home in good time.

 When dates of recycling or waste collection change, people need to know so they can put their bins out on the correct day of the week.
 We help local councils by delivering those letters.
 Some councils now charge for their green waste collections and implementing this system requires a series of letters, from the first invitation to sign up for the scheme, to the seasonal delivery of instructional letters and bin stickers.
 We deliver regular distribution campaigns from the data they provide to help them keep on top of the job.

 When communication via letter between council and community is necessary, Letterbox Distribution.com can help.
-In printing and hand delivering letters to residents, we ensure that important information is received on time at every required address.
+In printing and hand delivering letters to residents, our door to door distributors ensure that important information is received on time at every required address.
 Even if, for any reason, we are unable to deliver to an address in person – be that due to a blocked letterbox or issues with access – sending the handful of missed addresses out by mail ensures that the council gains full coverage.

 For further information on how we can help deliver important information notices, whether you are a council or not, contact us today on 020 8400 0400 or email firstname.lastname@example.org.